peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 - It would be cleaner to raise a `raise RuntimeError`.
     - The cost of raising exceptions in Python is (relatively) low
-        - The performance would be satisfactory.
+        - Little performance impact, unlike Java.
-- The lack of null-safe methods in Python is also a factor
+- The lack of null-safe methods in Python is also a factor, Unlike JavaScript.
-    - But if there were such methods, they would be abused.
+    - But, if there were such methods, they would be abused.
-    - Null-safe means a method that does not raise an exception when passed None.

 ---

-# Callable (callable object)
+# Callable (callable objects)

 ```py {1,2|4|6,7|9,10|11,12|13}
 from collections.abc import Callable  # since 3.9